azer/domflow/README.md

 attrs = require('attrs') // you can use any other event/model library instead of attrs

 foo = domflow({
-  'foo-text': fooText, // see below for implementation 'foo-value': fooValue
+  'foo-text': require('./foo-text'), // see below for implementation 'foo-value': require('./foo-value')
 })

 foo('div', attrs({